timescale/docs/timescaledb/overview/core-concepts/scaling.md

 <highlight type="cloud" header="Scale your database in one click with Timescale Cloud" button="Try for free">
 Timescale Cloud simplifies the process of scaling TimescaleDB for single-node and multi-node instances.
-Scale your database’s compute (CPU/ memory) and disk storage independently, at any time and in one click.
+Scale your database's compute (CPU/ memory) and disk storage independently, at any time and in one click.
 [Learn more](https://docs.timescale.com/cloud/latest/service-operations/resources/) about scaling database resources on Timescale Cloud.
 </highlight>